 University of Vermont, Master of Education

-University of Maryland College Park, Ph.D. in Philosophy
+University of Maryland College Park, Ph.D.

-Dr. Hunter's experience also includes teaching high school students and adults with severe disabilities, designing and coordinating educational, vocational, residential and recreational programs for students with disabilities, and monitoring the Individuals with Disabilities Education Act (IDEA) at the federal level.
+Dr. Hunter's experience also includes teaching high school students and adults with severe disabilities; designing and coordinating educational, vocational, residential and recreational programs for students with disabilities; and monitoring the Individuals with Disabilities Education Act (IDEA) at the federal level.
 She has served as an expert witness, protecting the legal and civil rights of people with disabilities, on numerous federal court cases.
 In addition, she has made countless presentations to parents of children with disabilities, professional organizations, teachers, administrators, policy makers, and governmental agencies both within the United States and abroad on a wide range of topics relevant to serving children and adults with disabilities.
 Dr. Hunter has also provided technical assistance and support to school districts, State educational agencies, federal agencies, and other countries in developing and implementing effective educational policies and practices.

 Dr. Hunter has publications in the areas of inclusive schooling, building collaborative partnerships, positive behavioral support strategies for students with challenging behaviors, changing attitudes toward persons with disabilities, post secondary options for students with disabilities, vocational and leisure skills training, policy development, and systems change.
-The third edition of her book “The Road Ahead: Transition to Adult Life for Persons with Disabilities” is scheduled to be published in August, 2013.
-Dr. Hunter’s most recent research interests are in the areas of international perspectives on disability, supporting the families and siblings of people with disabilities, understanding the role of compassion in education, and effective teaching pedagogy in higher education.
+The third edition of her book The Road Ahead: Transition to Adult Life for Persons with Disabilities was published in 2014.
+Dr. Hunter’s most recent research interests are in the areas of international perspectives on disability, understanding the role of compassion in education, and effective teaching pedagogy in higher education.

-- Recent Creative, Scholarly Work and Publications
+Recent Creative, Scholarly Work and Publications